What Is DBS Therapy? Deep Brain Stimulation for Dystonia

-DBS Therapy for dystonia, which uses deep brain stimulation technology, is approved under a Humanitarian Device Exemption for the aid in management of chronic, intractable (drug refractory) primary dystonia, including generalized and segmental dystonia, hemidystonia, and cervical dystonia (torticollis), for individuals 7 years of age and older.
+DBS Therapy for dystonia*, which uses deep brain stimulation technology, is approved under a Humanitarian Device Exemption as an aid in the management of chronic, intractable (drug refractory) primary dystonia, including generalized and/or segmental dystonia, hemidystonia, and cervical dystonia (torticollis), for individuals who have not had success managing their symptoms with medication and are 7 years of age or above.

 During DBS Therapy, a small, pacemaker-like device sends electronic signals to an area in the brain that controls movement.
 These signals block some of the brain messages that cause frustrating and disabling motor symptoms.